archlinux/aur/README.md

 not abuse the APIs by repeatedly requesting information.
 Read the provided license for more information.
 #### Future Ideas/To-do
-* Historical support -- 7d/28d profits (wait for coinmarketcap release)
+* Historical support -- 7d/28d profits (wait for coinmarketcap historical release)
 * Different ways to sort "check all"
 * Look for API to replace Morningstar for MUTF/OTCMKTS data, preferably with intraday data (wait for iex v2 probably)
 * DEB/RPM package
 * List whether stock/etf/mutual fund/crypto/etc. in portfolio for less API calls and portfolio distribution (tried to implement, but IEX API is unpredictable; wait for v2)
-* Make printouts pretty with ncurses??
+* Make printouts pretty with ncurses (graph plots with historical prices?)
-* Check without re-encrypting in case sigint
-* Format prices with commas (set locale)
+* Format prices with commas (set locale?)
 * Function to add new attributes to portfolio if not found
 * Improve code documentation
-* Round doubles